-AE BSTRACT 2 1.1 Partners involved in the document 3 1.
-DESCRIPTION OF THE PROJECT 7 1.1 Be.CULTOUR specific objectives 8 2.
-INTRODUCTION 10 2.1 Document structure 10 3.
-THE IDENTIFICATION OF NEEDS FOR THE PEER-LEARNING SCHEME 11 3.1 The first Community Conversation 11 3.1.1 The Be.CULTOUR transversal innovation approaches 13 3.1.2 Interest in replicating the methodology 14 3.1.3 Interest in peer learning activities 15 3.1.4 Practical aspects and other discussions 16 3.2 2 The mirror's interview 16 4.
-SET OF ARTICLES 17 4.1 CYNGOR GWYNEDD COUNCIL, UK: The development of a regenerative tourism mod el linking the eco omuseum to the value of the local heritage, language and culture.
-18 4.2 GREATER POLAND TOURISM ORGANIZATION, POLAND: find new strategies to prom ote the Piast Tra ail as a symbol to showcase and spread the authentic historical objects related to the b peginnings of Ро land and the Christian religion on its territory through inclusive strategies.
-22 4.3 KULDIGA DISTRICT MUNICIPALITY, LATVIA: A pioneer in digital data analytics for cul- tural tourism thr rough the global visitor flow analysis using artificial intelligence.
-25 4.4 MUNICIPALITY OF LEEUWARDEN, THE NETHERLANDS: A focus on the intangible culture. ural heritage, inv vesting in cultural events to build a steppingstone for (young) creators.
-29 4.5 MUSEO DIFFUSO DEI 5 SENSI SCIACCA COOPERATIVA DI COMUNITÀ IDENTITÀ E BELI EZZA, ITALY: tra ansforming individuals from passive spectators to inhabitants through an inclusive and d bottom-up tou urism innovation project managed by a community no profit cooperative.
-33 4.6 NICOSIA TOURISM BOARD, CYPRUS: The lack of a comprehensive branding amo ng the local cul Itural industries that would boost Nicosia's tourism.
-37 4.7 NORTH-WEST REGIONAL DEVELOPMENT AGENCY (NWRDA), ROMANIA: Conservation n, protection, res storation and valorisation of LIMES-related archaeological sites.
-40 arts, c diversity and inclusivity.
-56 4.12 SAVONLINNA DEVELOPMENT SERVICES LTD, FINLAND: develop and expand partnerships I media, creative industries and local cultural production and heritage sectors to attract not ets but also digital nomads and creative people as full and part-time residents to the city.
-59 4.13 entice STADSREGIO PARKSTAD LIMBURG, THE NETHERLANDS: focusing on the rich 2000 year histore tourists to discover more and extend their visits and inhabitants to regain the region's pride ry, to 63 4.14 cultur SVILUPPUMBRIA, ITALY: enhance and promote the hiking network as a slow way to visit the ral attractions and enjoy the natural environment. main 66 (6 4.15 keeps TIMIS COUNTY COUNCIL, ROMANIA: a dynamic, multicultural, modern and innovative city alive the memory of past times through a rich historical, architectural and cultural heritage. that 26 4.16 sustai UNIVERSITY OF ALGARVE, PORTUGAL: a geopark that involves the communities to inable tourism based on local values: villages, gastronomy, handicrafts, hiking, mountain biking, watch ning and geology.
-73 5.
-CONCLUSIONS 77 5.1 New strategies for the valorisation of natural heritage 77 5.2 Focus on the inclusion of the local communities 78 5.3 Valorisation of the local history and archaeological heritage 78 resources, and empowering local communities in an archaeological site.

-Focus on the intangible cultural heritage and the use of digital tools the agri-food heritage by guaranteeing a zero environmental impact.

-Be.CULTOUR Community Advisors: three outstanding examples
+1. DESCRIPTION OF THE PROJECT 8 1.1 Be.CULTOUR specific objectives 9 2.
+INTRODUCTION 11 2.1 Document structure 11 3.
+THE IDENTIFICATION OF NEEDS FOR THE PEER-LEARNING SCHEME 13 3.1 The first Community Conversation 13 3 1.1.1 The Be.CULTOUR transversal innovation approaches 15 3 3.1.2 Interest in replicating the methodology 16 3 3.1.3 Interest in peer learning activities17 3 1.1.4 Practical aspects and other discussions 18 3.2 Following online peer-learning activities 18 3.3 The mirror's interview 19 4.
+SET OF ARTICLES 19 4.1 CYNGOR GWYNEDD COUNCIL, UK: The development of a regenerative tourism model li nking the ecor museum to the value of the local heritage, language and culture.
+21

+4.2 WIELKOPOLSKA REGION - GREATER POLAND TOURISM ORGANIZATION, POLAND: find new strategies to promote the Piast Route as a symbol to showcase and spread the authentic historical objects related to the beginnings of Poland and the Christian religion on its territory through inclusive strategies.

+4.3 KULDIGA DISTRICT MUNICIPALITY, LATVIA: A pioneer in digital data analytics for cultural tourism through the global visitor flow analysis using artificial intelligence.28

+4.4 MUNICIPALITY OF LEEUWARDEN, THE NETHERLANDS: A focus on the intangible cultural heritage, investing in cultural events to build a steppingstone for (young) creators.
+32

+4.5 MUSEO DIFFUSO DEI 5 SENSI SCIACCA COOPERATIVA DI COMUNITÀ IDENTITÀ E BELLEZZA, ITALY: transforming individuals from passive spectators to inhabitants through an inclusive and bottom-up tourism innovation project managed by a community no profit cooperative.
+36

+4.6 NICOSIA TOURISM BOARD, CYPRUS: The lack of a comprehensive branding among the local cultural industries that would boost Nicosia's tourism.40

+4.7 NORTH-WEST REGIONAL DEVELOPMENT AGENCY (NWRDA), ROMANIA: Conservation, protection, restoration and valorisation of LIMES-related archaeological sites.
+43

-THESSALY REGION, GREECE: Creating the most important network of underwater museums in the
+THESSALY REGION, GREECE: Creating the most important network of underwater museums in the Eastern Mediterranean.

-REGIONAL DEVELOPMENT AGENCY SREM, SERBIA: Reducing waste, regenerating natural
+4.9 REGIONAL DEVELOPMENT AGENCY SREM, SERBIA: Reducing waste, regenerating natural resources, and empowering local communities in an archaeological site.52

-VENETO REGION, ITALY: the creation of a slow mobility itinerary in the Prosecco hills: valorising
+4.10 VENETO REGION, ITALY: the creation of a slow mobility itinerary in the Prosecco hills: valorising the agri-food heritage by guaranteeing a zero environmental impact.56

-SALTAIRE INSPIRED, UK: Building on the creativity of the local community, blending heritage, the
+4.11 SALTAIRE INSPIRED, UK: Building on the creativity of the local community, blending heritage, the arts, diversity and inclusivity.59